St Catherine's Court: History

 The manor of St Catherine belonged to Prior Cantlow of Bath Abbey in medieval times.
 It takes its name from the Church of St Catherine beside the manor house.
 When the house was not occupied by the monks, it was leased.
 In 1536, the lease was to Thomas Llewellyn, who remained as the tenant after the Dissolution of the Monasteries.
 Henry VIII granted the manor to his tailor, John Malte, in 1546.
 Part of the condition of the gift was that he adopt the king's illegitimate daughter Ethelreda Malte.
 Ethelreda inherited the house and married John Harington.
-After Ethelreda's death in 1551, Harrington married again.
+After Ethelreda's death in 1551, Harington married again.
 His son from this marriage was another John Harington who grew up and became a courtier of Elizabeth I and invented the first flush toilet.
-He spent most of his time at his principle seat at nearby Kelston and, in 1591, sold St Catherine's Court to John Blanchard.
+He spent most of his time at his principal seat at nearby Kelston and, in 1591, sold St Catherine's Court to John Blanchard.
 His son, William Blanchard, remodelled the house.
 His initials appear in the plasterwork frieze of a bedroom.
 The Blanchard family lived at the court for several generations.
+Nearby Batheaston House was later built for Henry Walters, who, according to Historic England, succeeded to the property of Bath Easton and St Catherine through his grandfather, Henry Blanchard.
 In 1610, the porch was added and a terraced garden laid out.
+The house passed by marriage to the Parry family but was not maintained, and the fabric of the building was declining by the 18th century, when half of the building was used by a tenant farmer.
 The house passed by marriage to the Parry family but was not maintained, and the fabric of the building was declining by the 18th century, when half of the building was used by a tenant farmer.

 The house was bought by Colonel Joseph Holden Strutt, a British soldier and long-standing Member of Parliament.
 He renovated the house and neighbouring church.
 He extended the house before his death in 1845.
 His youngest daughter Charlotte Olivia inherited the house and lived there with her husband, the Reverend Robert Drummond, until her death in 1897.
 In 1912, it was inherited by Richard Strutt, the youngest son of the second Baron Rayleigh.
 Richard Strutt added an orangery and built the library based on designs by Charles Bateman.
 In addition, he joined the ruined chapel near the gate to the rest of the house.
 The house was then inherited by his son, John Strutt.